A skill set is the set of skills that a person will be assessed on. There are 4 options:

 In Skills Base, Skills are assigned to Skill Categories, and then Skill Categories can be assigned to any of the following entities:

-To assign Skill Categories to an entity, simply edit the entity's record and select the desired Categories.
+To assign Skill Categories to an entity, simply edit the entity's record and select the desired Categories and.or skills.
 Note if you have a hierarchy of Categories, selecting a parent Category does not automatically select all of the Sub-Categories.
 This is to provide maximum flexibility and configurability.
-As such, each desired Skill Category needs to be manually selected.
+As such, each desired Skill Category needs to be manually selected (you can right-click to bring up a menu to select all subcategories).
 The following screenshot depicts assigning Skill Categories to a Role via the "Edit role" screen:

 Once Skill Categories are assigned to a Role or Team, people can be configured to inherit their skill set from that Role or Team by configuring their "Skill set" field.
 For example, if you need a person to inherit their skill set from their Role, set their "Skill set" field to "Use role skills".
 This makes it possible to ensure that people are only assessed on skills that are relevant to their job function.
 As such, the best practice method is to assign skills by Role, as it is generally the role that defines a person's job function.